lcdunne/poker-frame/README.md

 PAIR
 ```

-We can also create specific hands from a list of hand labels like `['As', 'Ks', 'Qs', 'Js', 'Ts']`, and different hands can be directly compared based on their strength:
+Different hands can be directly compared based on their strength:

 ```python
 >>> deck = Deck()